Hans Eysenck: Publication in far right-wing press

 According to Buchanan, Eysenck believed that the quality of his research would "help temper social wrongs and excesses".
 Eysenck's defence was that he did not shy away from publishing or being interviewed in controversial publications, and that he did not necessarily share their editorial viewpoint.
 As examples, Buchanan mentions contributions by Eysenck to pornographic magazines Mayfair and Penthouse.

 Eysenck described his views in the introduction to Race, Education and Intelligence:

 Parapsychology and astrology

 Eysenck believed that empirical evidence supported parapsychology and astrology.
 He was criticised by scientific skeptics for endorsing fringe science.
 Henry Gordon for example stated that Eysenck's viewpoint was "incredibly naive" because many of the parapsychology experiments he cited as evidence contained serious problems and were never replicated.
 Magician and skeptic James Randi noted that Eysenck had supported fraudulent psychics as genuine and had not mentioned their sleight of hand.
 According to Randi, he had given "a totally-one sided view of the subject".
+In 1983, Eysenck and Carl Sargent published their book Know Your Own Psi-IQ, which was designed to test readers' extrasensory perception abilities.
+According to Randi, "the authors instead gave users a highly biased procedure that would make experiments meaningless and certainly discourage further investigation by the amateur."